The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Separation Conditions and Their Relationships

-In the following, we collect in \cref{lem:low-dim-conds} a set of sufficient graphical conditions for the nonsingularity of $I+A\Delta_B$, obtained through the process just described.
-Among them, conditions~3), 6) and 8) are newly derived herein.
-A sketch of the proof is distributed across Remarks~\ref{rem:dw-n-ga} - \ref{rem:gain-phase-3d}, where we also provide geometric intuition for the different statements and discuss their interrelations.
-The undefined phase notions in the corollary will be clarified in the subsequent remarks. \begin{corol} For $A, B \in \cF^{n\times n}$, $I+AU\ct*BU$ is nonsingular for all unitary $U$ if one of the following conditions holds: \begin{enumerate} \item \emph{Small gain}: $\svmax(A)\svmax(B)<1$; \item \emph{Large gain}: $\svmin(A)\svmin(B)>1$; \item \emph{Numerical range}: $\invnr(A)\cap \nr(B) = \emptyset$; \item \emph{Sectorial phase} \cite{wangPhasesSemiSectorialMatrix2023,chenPhaseTheoryMultiinput2024}: Both $A$ and $B$ are semisectorial, there exists a positive integer $k$ such that\\ $ .$ \item \emph{Scaled relative graph} \cite{baron-pradaStabilityResultsMIMO2025,chaffeyGraphicalNonlinearSystem2023}:\\ $(\srg[](A)\setminus\{0\})\inv\cap \srg(-B)=\emptyset$; \item \emph{Normalized numerical range}: $\cj(\nnr(A))\cap\nnr(-B)=\emptyset$; \item \emph{Small singular angle / SRG phase} \cite{chenSingularAngleNonlinear2025,baron-pradaMixedSmallGain2025}: \\ $\angmax(A)+\angmax(B) < \pi.$ \item \emph{Large singular angle}: $\angmin(A)+\angmin(B)>\pi$. \item \emph{Segmental phase} \cite{chenCyclicSmallPhase2023}: There exists $\theta(A),\theta(B)\in\rF$ and integer $k$ such that \\ $ $ \end{enumerate} \end{corol} \begin{remark} For conditions 1) and 2), we map both sets in DW separation condition by $\proj[\nu]$, which results in the condition $\invgasq(A)\cap \gasq(-B) = \emptyset$.
+\textbf{\emph{Conditions 1)\,\&\,2):}} We map both sets in the DW separation condition by $\proj[\nu]$, which results in the condition $\invgasq(A)\cap \gasq(-B) = \emptyset$.
 This, in turn, can be guaranteed by either $\svmax(B)<1/\svmax(A)$, or $1/\svmin(A) < \svmin(B)$.
 The former yields the small gain condition and the latter yields the large gain condition.
-Note that 2) implicitly rules out the possibility of $A$ or $B$ being singular. \end{remark} \begin{remark} Condition 3) is derived from the DW separation through the mapping $\projdn$.
-Note that if $A$ is singular and 0 is not a normal eigenvalue, then $\invnr(A)=\cF$, making it impossible to separate it from the numerical range of any nonzero $B$, which is a limitation of 3).
+Note that 2) implicitly rules out the possibility of $A$ or $B$ being singular.

+\textbf{\emph{Condition 3)\,\&\,4):}} 3) is derived from the DW separation through the mapping $\projdn$.
+Referring to \cref{tab:inv-sets}, when $A$ is singular and $0$ is not a normal eigenvalue, $\invnr(A)$ becomes the entire complex plane, which prevents it from being separated from $\numran(-B)$ for any $B$.
+This stands as a limitation of 3).
 The smallest and largest sectorial phases $\minph(A),\maxph(A)$ correspond to the extreme rays of $\conihull(\nr(A))$ (in counterclockwise order).
-These phases are well defined only when the origin is not in the interior of $\nr(A)$; matrices satisfying this are refer to as \emph{semisectorial matrices} in \cite{wangPhasesSemiSectorialMatrix2023,chenPhaseTheoryMultiinput2024}, and semisectorial matrices with $\maxph(A)-\minph(A)<\pi$ are called \emph{quasisectorial}.
+These phases are well defined only when the origin is not in the interior of $\nr(A)$; matrices satisfying this are refer to as \emph{semisectorial matrices}, and semisectorial matrices with $\maxph(A)-\minph(A)<\pi$ are called \emph{quasisectorial}\cite{wangPhasesSemiSectorialMatrix2023,chenPhaseTheoryMultiinput2024}.
 Now if we further apply the conic hull operator after $\projdn$ to the DW separation, we arrive at condition~4).
 To see this, first note that for any $\gamma >0$,